antonxy/pco_matlab_wrapper/README.md

 # pco_matlab_wrapper

-**This is quite unfinished, documentation may refer to a (hopefully) future state**

-This repo contains a library to control and read images from pco cameras and perform MIP on the fly.
+This repo contains a library to control and read images from pco cameras and perform maximum intensity projection (MIP) on the fly.
 This library can be called from MATLAB.

 It also contains a standalone command line tool to save MIPs as tiff files.